cloudflare/cloudflare-docs/CONTRIBUTING.md

 ## Package manager

-- [Yarn](https://classic.yarnpkg.com/en/docs/install) is the recommended package manager that must be used in installing dependencies.
+- [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager#introduction-to-npm) is the recommended package manager that must be used in installing dependencies.
-- Generated yarn.lock files must be committed to git.
+- The generated `package-lock.json` file must be committed to git.

-A member of the Product Content Experience team will review the pull request.
-If the changes are straightforward, the pull request is approved and can be merged.
-If the pull request is more technical and requires an additional review, the new reviewer will leave any additional feedback.
-If a pull request is not approved, the “won't fix” label is applied and a comment is added to explain why the pull request was closed.

 ## Workers Playground